St Mary's Church, Horncastle: Architecture

-There are also some Georgian influences (such as the heavily restored 14th-century piscina (a basin for washing communion vessels), which may be found in the chancel's south wall).
+There are also some Georgian influences, such as the heavily restored 14th-century piscina in the chancel's south wall.

 Governance

 Horncastle Parish is part of the South Wolds Group of Churches, which was inaugurated by Bishop John of Lincoln during a service in St Mary's Horncastle on 7 November 2010.
 This benefice is sub divided into three groups: